GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 Joomla! is content management software used to create websites and blogs.

-For more information see the Joomla! [official website](https://joomla.org/).
+For more information, visit the Joomla! [official website](https://joomla.org/).

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular open stacks on Kubernetes, packaged by Google.

 ## Architecture